tstanford/bookmark-homepage/project/feature.md

 - ~~add git tagging to pipeline~~

+- Bug: add bookmark dialog has an old URL use in the edit dialog

 - Bug: page not loading on LG smart TV

 - create some basic react tests and run them as part of pipeline